Stand Out With an Undergraduate Degree From Webster

 What Can You Do With a Media Production BA?

-Our broad focus on multimedia production means that you’ll have a solid fields, including video production, multimedia design, animation and more.
+Our broad focus on multimedia production means you’ll have a solid foundation of production skills, including video production, multimedia design, animation and more.
 Whether you want to start your own YouTube channel based on your interests or want to become a camera operator in a major movie studio, you’ll have the foundation to pursue many different multimedia production jobs.

 • Special FX Artist